littlebirdjp/vccw-env-for-theme-build/README.md

 ## Usage

-If there are any changes in `import.sql` on remote repository, run the below commands.
+If there are any changes in `wordpress.sql` on remote repository, run the below commands.

 ```
 vagrant ssh